Buyer Persona Template

 Even though user personas give you a good overview of your customers, they are different from your target customers.
 Your target audience analyzes a large group of people.
 Personas are semi-fictional representations of your current and ideal customers.

-Why do you need a buyer persona?
+Why do you need buyer persona templates?

-Creating a buyer persona is a cornerstone in user-centered design.
+Creating a buyer persona is a cornerstone of user-centered design.
 It’s a great way to evaluate the goals and vision of your product by better understanding who your customers are and what they want.

 Let’s take a look at this — and some other benefits — in more detail: